Hashnode/starter-kit/README.md

 The recommended approach is deploying to Vercel.
 If you don't have an account already, you can sign up for a free plan.

 - Fork this repo
-- Create a new project on Vercel and connect this repo
+- Create a new project on Vercel and connect your forked repo
 - It's a monorepo, So choose either `packages/blog-starter-kit/themes/enterprise`, `packages/blog-starter-kit/themes/hashnode`, or `packages/blog-starter-kit/themes/personal` as the root directory while importing on Vercel.

   ![selecting the directory to deploy a monorepo](https://cdn.hashnode.com/res/hashnode/image/upload/v1698839884060/O8OoBML5v.PNG?auto=format)